 During the event, Noga and Wafaa outlined the wide range of initiatives led by AJEEC-NISPED, including early childhood development, health promotion, environmental projects, economic empowerment, volunteering, and leadership programs.
 AJEEC-NISPED has collaborated with both governmental and non-governmental organizations to drive significant positive change in the Negev’s Bedouin communities.

 Many of AJEEC-NISPED’s programs address specific community needs in both recognized and unrecognized Bedouin localities across the Negev.
 For example, the organization has established day-care centers for preschool-aged children in unrecognized villages, significantly reducing unemployment among Bedouin women.
-This initiative has been acknowledged by Israel’s Ministry of Industry, Trade, and Labor’s Early Childhood Division, which now offers financial support per child enrolled in the program.
+This initiative, which has drawn attention to cultural and social dynamics, is explored further in is belly dancing Arab culture and has been acknowledged by Israel’s Ministry of Industry, Trade, and Labor’s Early Childhood Division, which now offers financial support per child enrolled in the program.

 Another key project has been the creation of a social enterprise in catering, which collaborates with the Ministry of Education to supply hot meals to Bedouin schools in the Negev.
 Additionally, AJEEC launched a female-only gym in Rahat to promote physical activity among Bedouin women.
 Revenues from these projects are reinvested back into the Bedouin community as much as possible.